 I’ve been a homemaker for 11 years now.
 It’s interesting to look back at the early years.
-I would get my household chores done before lunch, worked out everyday, and had free time.
+I would get my household chores done before lunch, worked out every day, and had free time.
 This was all before blogging and largely before social media.

 Now I often find myself struggling to keep up.
 There are more demands on my life now and the time suck that is social media.
-Let’s all be honest “I’m just going to check my Facebook messages really quickly” often turns into scrolling on the newsfeed for far too long and then checking Snapchat, Instagram, Twitter, Pinterest, etc…
+Let’s all be honest “I’m just going to check my Facebook messages really quickly” often turns into scrolling on the newsfeed for far too long and then checking other social media.

-As your life changes you need to adjust routines and that’s the place where I am right now.
+As your life changes, you need to adjust routines and that’s the place where I am right now.
 I’m spending more time on my blog as well as freelance writing.
 I also have a new home.
 These two things mean I need to create some new routines.

-Over my years as a homemaker I’ve had to create new schedules to fit my changing life many times.
+Over my years as a homemaker, I’ve had to create new schedules to fit my changing life many times.
 While doing this I’ve found many good tips and I want to share them with you.
 Once you have good routines in place you will wonder how you did without them.

 Creating Homemaking Schedules & Routines